Trip Reduction Program

 What other assistance is available?

-The Maricopa County Trip Reduction Program partners with the RPTA/Valley Metro –
+The Maricopa County Trip Reduction Program partners with Valley Metro

-Commute Solutions workgroup to provide training, personalized assistance and promotional materials to all participating organizations.
-These support services are provided at no cost to employers.
+personalized assistance and promotional materials to all participating organizations.

 For more information: